vills/ftp-cloudfs/README.rst

   pip install ftp-cloudfs

-which will install ftp-cloudfs with all the dependencies needed.
+which will install ftp-cloudfs with all the required dependencies.

+We also provide a `requirements.txt` in case you want to install all the dependencies using `pip` without installing ftp-cloudfs:

+  pip install -r requirements.txt

 ftp-cloudfs has been `included in Debian Jessie`_.